jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `transactions` `commit-markable-resource` use '*' for `<commit-markable-resource name>`.

 ## syntax of the operation to get the `transactions` `commit-markable-resource` `batch-size`
-configures number of ids placed within in clause of the `sql` query       `deletefrom...wherexidin(..`.) when periodic recovery processes the `cmr` database table garbage collection. when some garbage is left in the `cmr` database table after deletion another `sql` delete is run during the next recovery cycle. when `immediate-cleanup` is used this configuration has no big impact as the periodic recovery finds each time an empty `cmr` database table. get the `transactions` `commit-markable-resource` `batch-size` attribute.
+configures number of ids placed within 'in' clause of the `sql` query 'delete from ... where `xid` in (...)' when periodic recovery processes the `cmr` database table garbage collection. when some garbage is left in the `cmr` database table after deletion another `sql` delete is run during the next recovery cycle. when '`immediate-cleanup`' is used this configuration has no big impact as the periodic recovery finds each time an empty `cmr` database table. get the `transactions` `commit-markable-resource` `batch-size` attribute.
 `/subsystem=transactions/commit-markable-resource=<commit-markable-resource name>:read-attribute(name=batch-size)`